-A Full-time Student is one who enrolls in twelve or more credit hours.
+A Full-time Student is one who enrolls in twelve or more credit hours (six or more for Spring/Summer sessions).

-A Part-time Student is one who enrolls in less than twelve credit hours.
+A Part-time Student is one who enrolls in less than twelve credit hours (six or more for Spring/Summer sessions).